ProFatXuanAll/language-model-playground/doc/source/glossary.rst

     Since computer only compute numbers and :term:`tokens` are text, we have to assign each token an integer number (called **token id**) and use token ids instead of tokens to perform computation.
     In our project, assigning each token an unique integer is called building :term:`vocabulary`.

+  truncate
+  truncation
+    In this project, this term is used to refer to :term:`truncate` a :term:`token` list into specified length.
+    This is the opposite operation of :term:`padding`.

+  UNK
+  unknown token
+  unknown tokens
+    **UNK** token is a :term:`special token` which represent the unknown token.
+    If :term:`tokenizer` encounter an :term:`out-of-vocabulary` token when convert tokens into :term:`token ids`, tokenizer will treat such token as UNK token and convert it to UNK token id.
+    In this project, :term:`language models` are :term:`trained` to produced meaningful output when seeing UNK tokens.
+    When encounter a UNK token, lanugage model can only produce next token prediction based on tokens other than UNK.

   Vocabulary
   vocabulary